efimfit/post_viewer-app/README.md

 Flutter 3.3.10 • Dart 2.18.6

-Dependency injection was implemented using the `get_it` package + `injectable` package (for code generation).
+Dependency injection is implemented using the `get_it` package + `injectable` package (for code generation).

 DI depends on the mode in which the application is running:  `dev`, `prod` or `test`.
 Depending on this, the possibility of using mock repositories appears.

 `flutter_bloc 8.1.1` library is used for implementing BLoC pattern.

-`hydrated_bloc` package was used to store the states of cubits responsible for authentication and interaction with posts.
+`hydrated_bloc` package is used to store the states of cubits responsible for authentication and interaction with posts.

-Also for code generation of immutable classes `freezed` package was used.
+Also for code generation of immutable classes `freezed` package is used.

-`Dio` package was used as http client due to support interceptors.
+`Dio` package is used as http client due to support interceptors.

 ___
 ## Useful links